Why Workplace Democracy Matters

 As our economy shifts, the definition of an “employee” is changing, too.
 Whether you’re a freelance journalist, a professional athlete, or an adjunct faculty member, it’s important that everyone have the power to improve their jobs.
 At Coworker.org, anyone can petition an employer, client or supply-chain employer for changes they’d like to see.
 Our peer networks allow people in distributed workplaces to quickly mobilize their co-workers in support of an idea or solution.

-The history of working people taking steps to improve their lives and their working conditions extends back centuries, long before collective bargaining was codified into law in America and elsewhere.
+The history of working people taking steps to improve their lives and their working conditions extends back centuries.
 At Coworker.org, we’re interested in building technology for the labor movement of the future — one that’s nimble, responsive, and inclusive of all working people.
-If you have ideas about how we can build better tools for you, email us at email@example.com.
+If you have ideas about how we can support you in addressing a problem at work, email us at firstname.lastname@example.org.
 We’d love to hear from you!